yifuqiao817/CIS667-Milestone2/README.md

 # CIS667-Milestone2
 Yifu Qiao, yqiao08, Syracuse University

 Just need to run yqiao08_Milestone2.py to start playing.
+Make sure that two codes are under the same folder.

 I also did some changes in yqiao08_Milestone1.py so please do not use the previous version linked from milestone1 pdf file.